- Professor Laura Cram

 Research Projects and Research Group Activities:

-Laura is Principal Investigator on a series of projects examining identification with political authorities at the state, sub-state and supra-state levels.
+Laura is Principal Investigator examining how insights from psychology, information science and cognitive neuroscience can help to explain poitical behaviour and policy processes.
 The importance of implicit identity is a particular interest.
 Her lab examines, for example, how exposure to everyday reminders of territorial belonging (eg. to state-related symbols on coins, driving licenses and mundane functional objects) or the presence of national identity triggers, such as flags, might shape public attitudes and behaviours.

 Current and recent projects include: